wrudisill/GrandMesaMetData/README.md

 Snow Variables:
 1. SnowDepth(cm): Depth of snowpack on the ground.

 ## Methods

 1. Convert .dat files from campbell logger to .csv files that are easily parsable by python “Pandas” library.
 The script "process_data_initial.py" was used to do this and the comments therein describe some of the steps.
+Bascially the only required steps were to fix some of slightly off formatting/additional quotation marks in the raw ".dat" files
-2. Clean 10-minute data to look for periods of suspect data quality
+3. Clean 10-minute data to look for periods of suspect data quality
    * Identify number of 1) missing and 2) duplicated timesteps
    * If a timestep is duplicated, keep the first one and discard the rest
    * If a timestep is missing, fill with NaNs
-3. Linearly interpolate between good and missing values IF there is less than a 3-hour gap.
+4. Linearly interpolate between good and missing values IF there is less than a 3-hour gap.
 Otherwise leave values as NaN.
 This is performed using the pandas.interpolate function https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.interpolate.html
 4. Manually fix remove anomalies that remain.
 There are only a few, and the list of conditions where manual corrections are applied can be found in the write_final_files.py code.
 5. Resample the 10-minute data to an hourly frequency